Clemapfel/jluna/README.md

 ## Dependencies

 `jluna` aims to be as modern as is practical.
-It uses C++20 features extensively and aims to support the newest Julia version, rather than focusing on backwards compatibility.
-If you are looking for a C++ library that supports Julia 1.5 or lower, consider checking out [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) instead.
+It uses C++20 features extensively and aims to support the newest julia version, rather than focusing on backwards compatibility.
+If you are looking for a C++ library that supports julia 1.5 or lower, consider checking out [CxxWrap](https://github.com/JuliaInterop/CxxWrap.jl) instead.

 For `jluna` you'll need:
 + [**Julia 1.7.0**](https://julialang.org/downloads/#current_stable_release) (or higher)